 My Child Trust Fund is maturing, what are my options?

-Your Child Trust Fund matures when you turn 18.
-At this point, you'll be able to choose what to do with your money.
-You can:
+Your OneFamily Child Trust Fund matures when you turn 18.
+At this point, you'll be able to choose how to use the money in your child trust fund to set you up for the future you want.

 You may also be interested in: